Guard Critical Products and Processes

 Part 6: Alarms

-Local alarms can consist of anything from bright LED indicators and beeps to loggers with external alarm outputs for connection to sirens, horns etc. More sophisticated models will automatically send you an email or text alarm to your smartphone so you’re always on top of potentially critical changes in your product or process.
-Additionally, some data loggers send your data directly to a secure cloud server and will even give you a phone call at the start of an alarm event.
+Local alarms can consist of anything from LED indicators and buzzers to external alarm relay outputs for connection to sirens, horns etc. More sophisticated models will automatically send you an email or text alarm to your smartphone so you’re always on top of potentially critical changes in your product or process.
+Historically, very simple monitoring systems used a phone autodialer to provide a voice alarm, but modern monitoring systems send your data directly to a secure cloud service that provides more advanced features like sequential call lists with acknowledgment verification.

 - Email—Email alerts are equally convenient, although for critical applications you’ll want to ensure that you’re aware of when you’re emailed—many users use their mobile devices to give them an audible when they have an incoming alarm email.